djnavarro/rainbowr/README.md

 <img src="man/figures/README-example-2.png" width="100%" />

-The set of flags is taken from the Wikipedia page for [LGBT symbols](https://en.wikipedia.org/wiki/LGBT_symbols) and the Wikicommons page for [Sexual identity symbols](https://commons.wikimedia.org/wiki/Sexual_identity_symbols), and is only a partial listing.
-The flags inclided are:
+The flags are taken from the Wikipedia page for [LGBT symbols](https://en.wikipedia.org/wiki/LGBT_symbols) and the Wikicommons page for [Sexual identity symbols](https://commons.wikimedia.org/wiki/Sexual_identity_symbols), but is not exhaustive.
+To see which flags are included:

 ``` r
 list_flags()